 Use our Google calendar to view current ongoing & upcoming events.

-A third year Aerospace Engineering student at San Jose State University where he is currently a member of the Tau Beta Pi Engineering Honors Society.
-He is an avid volunteer and dedicated humanitarian who hopes to raise the standard of living for impoverished communities.
+Sean is a fourth year Aerospace Engineering student at San Jose State University who will graduate in spring 2015 with his focus in Spacecraft Design.
+He would like to translate his knowledge of the advanced life support systems that are essential for keeping astronauts alive in space to spinoffs that are applicable in even the most remote communities here on earth.
+He is an avid volunteer and dedicated humanitarian who hopes to raise the standard of living for impoverished communities worldwide.
+Currently he is a member of the Tau Beta Pi Engineering Honors Society, AIAA, and the Engineering Ambassador Program on campus.
 His goal as president is to lead the EWB-SJSU chapter to become a highly regarded and sustainable organization on the SJSU campus.

 Timothy is a fourth year Civil Engineering major who will graduate in spring 2014 with a focus on water resources and environmental studies.
 Tim was a part of the initial investigatory team to Ecuador and is thrilled to be involved with the organization.
 He is also involved in the SJSU student chapters of AWWA, ASCE and EERI and has experience collecting environmental samples from contaminated sites working for a private consulting firm.